SubodhAgale/SubodhAgale/README.md

 <h3 align="center">A Passionate Full Stack Developer From India</h3>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=SubodhAgale&label=Profile%20views&color=0e75b6&style=flat" alt="SubodhAgale" /> </p>

-🧐 I'm actively exploring roles in the IT field.
+- 🧐 I'm actively exploring roles in the IT field.
 If you have a project, an idea, or just want to connect, feel free to get in touch.
+I'm all ears!<br>
-I'm all ears!<br><br>🎯 I'm enthusiastic about making a difference through technology and embracing growth opportunities along the way!<br><br>💬 Ask me about Java, JavaScript, MySQL, React, HTML, CSS
+- 🎯 I'm enthusiastic about making a difference through technology and embracing growth opportunities along the way!<br>
+- 💬 Ask me about Java, JavaScript, MySQL, React, HTML, CSS
+- 📫 How to reach me **subodhagale3112@gmail.com**

 ## 🌐 Socials: